-RODIEP VS Merchandise export from India Scheme (MEIS): Feature RoDTEP MEIS Incentive Scheme Refund of indirect taxes on inputs used in the manufacture of exported products that are not being currently reimbursed in any other existing schemes.
+RODIEP VS Merchandise Export from India Scheme (MEIS): Feature RoDTEP MEIS Incentive Scheme Refund of indirect taxes on inputs used in the manufacture of exported products that are not being currently reimbursed in any other existing schemes.
 Incentive on exports of goods in form of transferable scrips Mode of issue Issued in the form of transferable duty credit/ electronic scrip, which will be maintained in electronic ledger Issued in the form of transferable scrips (physical copy) WTO compliant Yes.
 It is as per WTO norms.
-No. Incentive At a notified rate as a percentage of Freight On Board (FOB) value.
-Rebate on certain export products will also be subject to value cap per unit of the exported product. foreign exchange or FOB value of exports as per Transferable Transferable in open market Transferable in open market
+No. Incentive value of exports as per shipping Bill, whichever is Transferable Transferable in open market Transferable in open market